 While some movies fit this bill (You’ve Got Mail comes to mind), this is not the case for Words and Pictures.
 Despite the best efforts of leads, Clive Owen and Juliette Binoche, their light-hearted chemistry can’t make watching them go through second-rate rom-com material worth the endeavor.

-The biggest disappointment here is that, with movies focused more on younger audiences, there probably is a fairly good adult dramedy in here.
+The biggest disappointment here is that, with movies focused more on younger audiences, there probably is a fairly good adult dramedy here.
 Those little moments where the movie works are only more disappointing when it seemingly has to go back to being melodramatic.

 In addition to the moments with Delsanto, Jack’s classroom moments display a good balance of heart and wit, without getting too caught up in the emotion of the scene.
-At least most of the time.
+Well, at least most of the time.
 It is evident that screenwriter Gerald Di Pego enjoyed writing for this character, even when he is surrounding him with clichés.
 While Owen did give moments for the character to charm his way into the audience’s heart, the movie is constantly tripping on its feet figuring out what it should do with him.

 Di Pego’s screenplay suggests that it comes from a pen guided by an intelligent writer but the script constantly goes back to run-of-the-mill storytelling tricks.
-Among its most annoying aspects is how on the nose it is about its various subplots — particularly Jack’s alcoholism.
+Among its most annoying aspects is how on the nose it is about its various subplots—particularly, Jack’s alcoholism.
 It treats its audience like they never seen an alcoholic’s recovery story, let alone an alcoholic firsthand.
 For a movie catering towards adults, this spoon-feeding is not only out-of-place, but pretty insulting.
 Even a little bit of subtlety would have made the difference.

 Director Fred Schepisi’s previous film Roxanne, showed that he knew how to make a good, light-hearted romantic comedy with wit and charm.
 Flashes inside Words and Pictures suggest the same here.
 Without a clear, focused story guiding it, however, the movie becomes nothing more than your average movie-of-the-week storyline with a solid, charming romantic buried inside its core.